Shadowblazen/dynamodb-wrapper/README.md

     }
 };

-// The AWS SDK's query() and scan() methods only return 1 page of data at a time - if you want all pages
+// The AWS SDK's query() and scan() methods only return 1 page of data at a time.
-// aggregated you have to use LastEvaluatedKey and make multiple requests, which comes with the complexity
+// If you want all pages aggregated you have to use LastEvaluatedKey and make
-// of handling a series of asychronous calls, errors from individual requests, and aggregation
+// multiple requests, which comes with the complexity of handling a series of
+// asychronous calls, errors from individual requests, and aggregation of
-// of all pages of data when all the responses come back successfully.
+// all pages of data when all the responses come back successfully.

-// DynamoDBWrapper.query() or DynamoDBWrapper.scan() will handle all of that for you.
+// DynamoDBWrapper.query() or DynamoDBWrapper.scan() will handle that for you.
-// When the promise resolves/rejects, you'll get a single response with all pages of data.
+// When the promise resolves/rejects, you'll get a single response containing
-// If an error occurs with an individual request, the promise rejects immediately.
+// all pages of data.
+If an error occurs with an individual request,
+// the promise rejects immediately.

 dynamoDBWrapper.query(sampleQueryParams)
     .then(function (response) {